 The release of Apple iOS14.5 introduced a requirement to obtain an official opt-in from app users to track them across apps and websites owned by other companies, referred to as ATT (App Tracking Transparency).
-The ATT opt-in rate refers to the percentage of users who select the “Allow” option when they are presented with the ATT prompt in an app.

 When exploring ATT opt-in rates, it’s important to understand how the rate is defined, as multiple definitions have been observed in the market.

 Every app user can be one of these five states:

 - Prompted, opted out

 - Restricted from being prompted due to Limit Ad Tracking setting or other criteria specified by Apple, such as age or the device’s controlling organization.